 This checks to see if all the medications are working well together, being taken at the right times and in the right combinations, and if they’re all still needed.

 The fastest, easiest, and most accurate way to prepare for this is to bring the actual bottles of everything your older adult takes – prescriptions, non-prescription drugs, vitamins, and supplements.

 That lets the doctor easily see medication names, exact dosages, and prescribing doctors.

 You might be surprised to hear that doctors can actually help with medical costs.

 For example, they might discount their fee, give free samples of expensive prescription medications, find a less expensive (but equally effective) treatment option, or tell you about financial assistance programs.

-But they won’t know to offer this help if you or your senior don’t ask or express concerns about treatment costs.
+But they won’t know to offer this help if you or your older adult don’t ask or express concerns about treatment costs.

 7. Coordinate between the entire medical team

 Many older adults see multiple doctors or specialists to manage all their health conditions.